Birth Injury Lawyer in Florida

 The birthing process can result in serious birth trauma when all of the risks and complications are not properly assessed prior to the event.
 Your medical team should review the mother’s condition prior to birth to determine if special needs will arise during delivery.
 The newborn’s health should be constantly monitored for any issues that need special attention.

-Some of the common complications that could lead to serious injuries when not properly handled include:
+What are some common complications that could lead to serious birth injuries?

 - Preterm labor